 From where I sit in the DevOps community, there is often more focus on dev than on ops.
 Damon Edwards (@damonedwards) of SimplifyOps sought to change that with his talk, Ops Happens: DevOps Beyond Deployment, at the All Day DevOps conference.

-Damon dove right into the primary, systemic force behind most DevOps problems - silos.
+Damon dove into the primary, systemic force behind most DevOps problems - silos.
 The product development process goes like this: Planning-->Dev-->Release-->Operate.
-The problem is the tendency in many enterprises to place similar functions together.
+The problem is that many enterprises tend to place similar functions together.
 Everyone ends up in a silo.
-Then walls build up between the silos.
+Then walls build between the silos.
 Eventually, people only know life in their silo, making handoffs even harder.

-We often find application knowledge and business intent are heavily emphasized on development side but light on the operations side.
+We often find that application knowledge and business intent are heavily emphasized on the development side, but light on the operations side.
 Likewise, operational knowledge is heavy on the ops side, but light on the development side.
-Furthermore, development has ownership but limited accountability, while operations has accountability but no ownership.
+Furthermore, development has ownership, but limited accountability, while operations have accountability, but no ownership.

 So, one has to ask, why is this so hard?

 The reality is that enterprise operations are under tremendous pressure.
-One side is telling them to go faster and open it up and the other side is telling them to be more secure and be more reliable.
+One side tells them to go faster and open it up, and the other side tells them to be more secure and reliable.
 These are often seen as competing priorities.

 To solve this, enterprises need to "shift left" in the product development cycle operations activity as much as possible.
 They need to do as much as possible during development.
 For the deploy function, enterprises should be: